txs1992/focus-outside/readme.md

 ## what is this

-> A clickOutside library, and it can solve the problem that iframe cannot trigger clickOutside.
+> A good clickOutside library, which solves the problem that iframe cannot trigger clickOutside, and it supports grouping binding processing.
 ## API

 | function | descrption | options |